wtomin/UncertainEmotion/readme.md

 <img src='./example_image/output_image.png' alt='drawing' width='450'/>

+## A live video demo

-2. A live demonstration which uses the webcam to capture human faces and predict three emotion descriptors' prediction and their uncertainty.
+A live demonstration which uses the webcam to capture human faces and predict three emotion descriptors' prediction and their uncertainty.

 The main script for this demo is `Demo/Demo_Visual_Model.py`.
 You can run this demo with: